nextensio/apis/controller/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetTenantCluster**
-> Tenantcluster GetTenantCluster(ctx, xNextensioGroup, tenantId, gateway)
+> GetTenantcluster GetTenantCluster(ctx, xNextensioGroup, tenantId, gateway)
 get the  gateway information (nextensio internal) for a gateway assined to a tenant

 allows to retrieve a tenants gateway internal information